rampal-punia/python-day-to-day/sets/copy_method.md

 ### Immutable objects

 If the set only contains immutable objects, such as integers or strings, then using the `copy()` method should not cause any issues.
 Since these objects cannot be modified, there is no risk of unexpected behavior due to shared references.

-While the `copy()` method can be a convenient way to create a new set that is a copy of an existing set, it's important to be aware of its limitations and potential drawbacks, particularly when dealing with mutable objects.
-If you need to make a deep copy of a set that contains mutable objects, you may need to use a different approach, such as the deepcopy() function from the Python copy module.

 ## Other ways to achieve the same functionality as the `copy()` method in sets